jordyuribe/seattle-livability-dashboard/README.md

 # Seattle Urban Livability Dashboard

-[one sentence — what it is and what it does]
+A real-time dashboard the tracks the environmental factors of the area in Seattle.

 ![Dashboard Screenshot]
 <!-- you'll replace this with a real screenshot later -->

 ## Overview

 I am building a real time data dashboard that measures air quality, noise, and other urban livability factors (green spaces) in the Seattle Metro area that displays it on a map.
 In addition to these measurements, I will do some data analysis that takes all of these into account that will produce a geospatial map (choropleth) that measures areas in the Seattle Metro area on a scale to determine a score of livability/environmental sustainability based on these factors.

 ## Features